-The SLAS Lab of the Future centers around the integration of upcoming technologies into the laboratory, particularly those that increase automation of workflows as well as connectivity within and between labs.
-The SLAS Lab of the Future will also have a strong focus on the integration of the human element in the Lab of the Future, interrogating not only what the role of the human operator in the Lab of the Future will be, but also how do we ensure that the Lab of the Future makes things easier for the human operator and does not simply increase pressure on productivity and burnout.
+The SLAS Lab of the Future initiatives focus on the integration of new technologies into the laboratory, particularly those that increase automation of workflows as well as connectivity within and between labs.
+The SLAS Lab of the Future also emphasizes the integration of the human element in the Lab of the Future, interrogating not only what the role of the human operator in the Lab of the Future will be, but also how do we ensure that the Lab of the Future makes things easier for the human operator and does not simply increase pressure on productivity and contribute to burnout.

 Our Lab of the Future series on the New Matter podcast features interviews with leading experts in the fields of automation and data science, with conversations focusing on what the Lab of the Future means, where are vs where we should be heading, and what are today’s technology providers doing to prepare for the technology needs of tomorrow.

 Our guests for this momentous episode are Rishi Mahajan, M.S., lead R&D engineer at Regeneron, and Mike Tarselli, Ph.D., chief scientific & knowledge officer at TetraScience.
 Listen as they exchange their viewpoints on the current state of the concept and share their predictions and prospective outlook for the Lab of the Future.

 We're joined by Maaike Bras, scientist assay development (Pivot Park Screening Centre), for a detailed discussion on the applications of mass spectrometry methods in high-throughput screening.